awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 **LocalVolumeResourceData\#DestinationPath**: The absolute path of the volume resource inside the Lambda environment\.
 This location is inside the container that the function runs in\.

 **GroupOwnerSetting**: Allows you to configure additional group privileges for the Lambda process\.
 This field is optional\.
-For more information, see [Group Owner File Access Permission](access-local-resources.md#lra-group-owner)\.
+For more information, see [Group owner file access permission](access-local-resources.md#lra-group-owner)\.

 **GroupOwnerSetting\#AutoAddGroupOwner**: If true, Greengrass automatically adds the specified Linux OS group owner of the resource to the Lambda process privileges\.
 Thus the Lambda process has the file access permissions of the added Linux group\.

 **GroupOwnerSetting\#GroupOwner**: Specifies the name of the Linux OS group whose privileges are added to the Lambda process\.
 This field is optional\.

 A resource definition version ARN is returned by `[CreateResourceDefinition](https://docs.aws.amazon.com/greengrass/latest/apireference/createresourcedefinition-post.html)`\.
 The ARN should be used when updating a group definition\.
-For example:

 ```
 {